Carbon-Cycle-Initiative/letters/letters/drafts/extractors-03-2020.md

 We understand that your company draws a substantial part of its profits from your activity of extracting fossile fuels.
-However, we consider a 20 year wind-down period more than enough to allow you to restructure your company to draw profits from other business areas, e.g. from renewable energies.
+However, we consider a 20 year wind-down period more than enough to allow you to transform your company to draw profits from other business areas, e.g. from renewable energies.
+Due to the need for a reduced supply, we expect fossil fuel prices to increase, allowing similar or higher revenues even as your production needs to reduce.
+You can use part of these higher revenues to create a negative CO2 flux (i.e. out of the atmosphere).
+This may allow you to maintain or even increase your fossil fuel production levels.

-We would also like to mention that as a director or officer of a large international company, you have and always had a strong responsibility to be aware of the consequences of your business.
+It is important to mention that as a director or officer of a large international company, you have and always had a strong responsibility to be aware of the consequences of your business.
 The